Soyio-id/soy-io-widget/README.md

 **Radio Card**
 - `.RadioCard` - Styles the wrapper card element of a radio card item.
+- `.RadioCard--checked` - Checked state of the radio card.
+- `.RadioCard--hover` - Hover state of the radio card.
-- `.RadioCardIndicator` - Styles the container of the radio indicator (circle) inside a radio card.
+- `.RadioCardButton` - The radio button element inside a radio card.
+- `.RadioCardButton--checked` - Checked state of the radio card button.
-- `.RadioCardIndicatorPoint` - Styles the inner point of the radio indicator inside a radio card.
+- `.RadioCardIndicator` - The inner indicator point inside a radio card.
+- `.RadioCardIndicator--checked` - Checked state of the radio card indicator.

+##### Step Indicator

+The step indicator shows progress through multi-step forms.

+- `.StepIndicatorContainer` - The container wrapping all step indicators.
+- `.StepIndicator` - Individual step indicator item.
+- `.StepIndicator--active` - The currently active step.
+- `.StepIndicator--completed` - Steps that have been completed.
+- `.StepIndicator--pending` - Steps that are not yet reached.
+- `.StepIndicatorLine` - The connecting line between steps.
+- `.StepIndicatorLine--top` - The line segment above a step indicator.
+- `.StepIndicatorLine--bottom` - The line segment below a step indicator.
+- `.StepIndicatorIcon` - Icon displayed inside a step indicator (for completed steps).
+- `.StepIndicatorDot` - The dot marker in a step indicator.
+- `.StepIndicatorNumber` - The step number displayed in the indicator.

 ##### Feedback
 - `.Loader` - Loading indicators.